readmeio/openapi-workshop/README.md

 > Learn how to use the OpenAPI Specification the easy way

-It's kinda strange, but many people still don't know Markdown, although there is nothing hard about this amazing tool.
-This workshopper will teach you how to use Markdown.

 > **OAS** is a specification for machine-readable interface files for describing, producing, consuming, and visualizing RESTful web services
 >
 > — about [OpenAPI] at **Wikipedia**